 Ted Rossi of the East Hampton Rotary Club made a personal donation of 28,000 medical protective KN95 masks to Rotary District 7980.
-These masks were distributed to the clubs within the district to distribute to First Responders and Nursing Home Facilities.
+These masks were distributed to the clubs within the district to distribute to First Responders, Nursing Home Facilities and Community Organizations.

-The Rotary Club of Waterbury will be distributing the masks in the towns of Waterbury, Prospect and Wolcott.
+The Rotary Club of Waterbury has been distributing the masks in the towns of Waterbury, Prospect and Wolcott.

-So far our club has been able to deliver masks to:
+So far our club has donated 8000 adult and children's masks to:

 - Wolcott Police Department, Wolcott Volunteer Ambulance and Wolcott Volunteer Fire Department

 - Prospect Police and Volunteer Fire Departments

 - Wolcott View Manor Health & Rehabilitation Center, Wolcott

 - Cheshire House Nursing and Rehabilitation Center, Waterbury

 - Autumn House Healthcare at Bucks Hill, Waterbury